bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

                register: ec2_vpc_net
              ```

-             This creates an Amazon EC2 VPC called **vpc_aws**
+             This creates an Amazon EC2 VPC called **vpc_aws**.
-             with a network address of 10.10.0.0/16.
+             The vpc has a cidr of 10.10.0.0/16.
+The cidr binds
+             the vpc to this set of ip addresses.

         1. Add the following contents to the end of the **create.yml** file.